Below are answers to some frequently asked questions about the application process.

 For 2nd – 5th Grade: It is not recommended.
 While we would not restrict a non-Francophone child from taking a placement test to seek enrollment at these grades, the fast pace and rigor of our dual language curriculum would likely result in negative outcomes for the student.
 In an immersion environment, it is extremely difficult for a non-Francophone child to keep up with their class.
 In the best interests of the child, we do not encourage enrollment of a non-Francophone student at these late ages.

-The French American Academy of Arizona admits students of any race, color, national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-The French American Academy of Arizona does not discriminate on the basis of race, color, national or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
+The French American Academy of Arizona admits students of any race, color, national or ethnic origin, religion, sexual orientation, or gender to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+The French American Academy of Arizona does not discriminate on the basis of race, color, national or ethnic origin, religion, sexual orientation, or gender in administration of its educational policies, admissions policies, and athletic or other school-administered programs.